MicrosoftDocs/entra-docs/docs/identity/saas-apps/icims-tutorial.md

     - Provide the **application (client) id**.
     - Provide the **client secret**.
 	- Provide the **Microsoft Azure AD Domain**.
 	- Provide the **IdP Domain(s)** - Typically, the domain of your organization’s corporate email addresses (e.g., corporate-domain.com is the domain of name@corporate-domain.com.).
 Your organization can leverage multiple IdP domains.
->  [!NOTE]
-> The domain must be unique within the region (e.g, gmail.com is an invalid domain.)
+The domain must be unique within the region (e.g, gmail.com is an invalid domain.)
     - Provide the **display name** for the integration.
 This is the name that displays for your organization’s employee users.
     - Provide your organization’s **logo URL** for the integration.
 It is displayed as a 20x20 pixel square.
-> [!NOTE]
-> The logo displays as a 20x20 pixel square on your organization’s iCIMS Universal Login page.
 	- Disclose whether you are enforcing Two-step Verification or **Multi-Factor Authentication**.
 Answer yes or no.
 	- Provide the user **Match From** and **Match To** settings you selected in the previous step.